 These results point to a mechanism through which nonequilibrium dynamics can enhance generative modeling: cycling through hidden states reduces autocorrelation among fantasy samples and encourages a more thorough exploration of the data modes.
 This suggests that irreversibility may be beneficial not only for sampling, as in nonreversible Monte Carlo methods~\cite{diaconis2000analysis,bernard2009event,michel2014generalized,vucelja2016lifting}, but also for learning itself.

-The remainder of the paper introduces the parametrized transition matrices defining the model (Sect.~\ref{sec:model}), derives the associated approximate log-likelihood gradient (Sect.~\ref{sec:grad}) and analyzes an example of nonequilibrium steady states that arise during training through entropy production, decorrelation times, and the structure of the latent-to-latent transition matrix (Sect.~\ref{sec:example}).
-We end with some conclusions (Sect.~\ref{sec:concl}).
+The remainder of the paper introduces the parametrized transition matrices defining the model (Sec.~\ref{sec:model}), derives the associated approximate log-likelihood gradient (Sec.~\ref{sec:grad}) and analyzes an example of nonequilibrium steady states that arise during training through entropy production, decorrelation times, and the structure of the latent-to-latent transition matrix (Sec.~\ref{sec:example}).
+We end with some conclusions (Sec.~\ref{sec:concl}).